-During the summer months (July 1 – August 31)*, our talented instructors lead guests on some of our most popular activities.
-We offer afternoon sessions (3hr) open to onsite guests and the public, and complimentary evening sessions (1hr) for onsite guests only.
+During the summer months (July 1 – August 31), our talented instructors lead guests on some of our most popular activities.
+We offer afternoon sessions of three hours open to onsite guests and to the public, and complimentary evening sessions of one hour for onsite guests only.
 For 2019, Daily Adventures are offered by reservation from June 29 – July 3, and from July 19 to September 1.
 During the Spring and Fall months, guides can be hired privately depending on availability.

 Participating in Daily Adventures is the best way to try activities such as zip lining, high ropes and rock climbing.
 Activities are beginner friendly and include all necessary equipment.
 Space is limited, so to ensure a spot we recommend signing up at the office or by phone at 250-286-3122.